reginaldj123/hang-_man/README.md

 Move game over logic out of play and into a model function

-Design Documents:
-Include a screenshot of your flow diagram

-Data Model
-This is where you can write up your data model

-I used a class called Game to store all the properties of the game and to keep all the functions associated with the model in one place.

 ### Properties
 **word**: randomly generated word from the WORD_LIST